 Those at the pinnacle of the global LGBT corporate juggernaut come out of banking and investment, not human rights.
 BlackRock employs both a former Federal Reserve vice chairman and a former head of the Swiss National Bank.
 BlackRock recently rolled out a “queer” credit card through MetaBank, part of Meta Financial Group.
 Meta Financial Group’s largest shareholder is BlackRock.

 BlackRock states that LGBT diversity is “in their DNA” in their LGBT outreach to Asia.
-MetaBank was one of the banks that sent our stimulus checks in America during the COVID crisis.
+MetaBank was one of the banks that sent our stimulus checks to America during the COVID crisis.
 A CNN report claims “BlackRock is so powerful that the federal government has asked for its help during each of the past two recessions.
-In March, the Fed tapped BlackRock to manage a first-of-its kind vehicle to buy corporate debt, including junk bonds.”
+In March, the Fed tapped BlackRock to manage the first-of-its-kind vehicle to buy corporate debt, including junk bonds.”

-Authentic Brands Group were on the receiving end of an $875 million investment by BlackRock in 2019.
-Authentic Brands Group owns 50 brands, including Sports Illustrated, which has now featured on their covers, not just one, but two men claiming womanhood for themselves.
-Its Aeropostale brand donates money to LGBT causes from its “gender neutral” collection.
+Authentic Brands Group was on the receiving end of an $875 million investment by BlackRock in 2019.
+Authentic Brands Group owns 50 brands, including Sports Illustrated, which has now featured on its covers, not just one, but four men claiming womanhood for themselves.
+Its Aeropostale brand donates money to LGBT causes from its “gender-neutral” collection.

 BlackRock, along with the Vanguard Group (which they own as well) nearly own the world, and it’s obvious they have an investment in the ideology of “gender identity.”
 What exactly are they investing in when they financially support this new ideology being driven across the globe?